arejula27/LBS_project/README.md

 # Vulnerabilities in WASM
+This repository belongs to a project developed for the course DD2525 at KTH

 ## Getting started
 For running this code it is required to compile the code using a C++ to wasm compiler.
 We recommend using the devcontainer provided in this repo with the VS Code extension.
 However, it is also possibleto run install all dependecies locally.